 Greenwich Sports Club’s home ground is Bob Campbell Oval at Gore Creek.
-However, junior home games are usually at Blackman Park in Lane Cove, Greenwich Public School in Greenwich, Burns Bay Oval in Riverview or at other local venues.
+However, junior home games are usually at Blackman Park in Lane Cove, Greenwich Public School in Greenwich, Burns Bay Oval in Riverview or at other local venues which are configured for the age group.
 Away games can be at other grounds on the North Shore from North Sydney to Lindfield to Berowra.

 The NSFA website has a grounds locator and your team manager will typically provide grounds details as well.

 What gear is required?

 The Club provides jerseys which are returned at the end of the season.
 The first year a Football player registers they will receive a pair of Greenwich Sports Club uniform socks.
 Players provide their own boots, shin-pads and black shorts.
 For purchasing information, click here.

 Greenwich Sports Club regards the grading process as being an important part of the season’s preparation.
 We have found that players who are not graded properly do not have as much fun playing as they otherwise could.
 Our emphasis in the junior age groups is very much on fun, but we also like to make sure the players are given every chance to improve their football skills and to try to make sure they come back to football year after year.

 Under 6 and under 7 teams will not be graded, they will be social teams with the opportunity to nominate to play with friends (subject to player numbers).

 Teams in the U8 to U11 age groups will be fully graded, subject to there being sufficient player numbers to form more than one team.
 The Club maintains a formal policy on player selection to age groups and team selection and grading.
 To view this policy, click here.